-In the [Diagnostics] group box, the date of the last [Follow-up] is always displayed.
+In the Diagnostics group box, the date of the last Follow-up is always displayed.

-- [Atrial fibrillation (AF)]
+- Atrial fibrillation (AF) •

-- [High ventricular rate]
+- High ventricular rate •

-- [Bradycardia]
+- Bradycardia •

-- [Sudden rate drop]
+- Sudden rate drop .

-- [Asystole]
+- Asystole

-- [Patient trigger]
+- Patient trigger

-The programmer displays if episode type detection is switched on and how many episodes have been detected since the last change in programming.
+The programmer displays if detection of the episode type is switched on and how many episodes have been detected since the last change in programming.